SkafteNicki/dtu_mlops/README.md

 at the top of their corresponding page.
 Core modules are importantly to go through to be able to pass the course.
 You are highly recommended to still do the optional modules.

-## MLOps: What is it and what it is not?
+## MLOps: What is it and what it is not??

 Machine Learning Operations (MLOps) is a rather new field that has seen its uprise as machine learning and particular deep learning has become a technology that is widely available.
 The term itself is a compound of "machine learning"